lobral2728/ucb_ml_capstone/README.md

 Accurate identification of real human faces in corporate profile photos improves directory quality, compliance with internal policies, and downstream people-search experiences.
 Automating this classification reduces manual review burden and increases consistency across a large tenant.

 #### Research Question
-**Can we reliably distinguish real human-face profile images from non-human images using a lightweight, production-friendly baseline model?**
+**Can we reliably distinguish real human-face profile images, avatar images of human faces, and from non-human images (e.g. cat, dog) using a lightweight, production-friendly baseline model?**

 Sub-question explored in EDA:
 - Does the dataset represent many cultures and ages, and both sexes in a balanced way.